eizengan/fate-notes/Aspects.md

 * Request the compel (unless the GM is the requester)
 * Decide what happens
 * Compelled actor chooses chooses:
-  * to accept - situation unfolds and and requesting player gives compelled player a fate point
+  * to accept - situation unfolds and and requesting player gives compelled player a [Fate point](Fate_Points.md)
-  * to refuse - situation does not unfold, and compelled player loses a fate point if refusing the GM
+  * to refuse - situation does not unfold, and compelled player loses a Fate point if refusing the GM